Skip to content

 voltages = ram.getBusVolt(bus_names)

-Return voltage phase angles (in radians) for a list of bus names.
+Return voltage phase angles (in degrees) for a list of bus names.

 phases = ram.getBusPha(bus_names)